bytedance/g3/README.md

 ## Components

-G3 Project is make up of many components.
+G3 Project is made up of many components.

-The project level docs resides in the *doc* subdirectory, and you should see the links below for the important ones.
+The project-level documents resides in the *doc* subdirectory, and you should see the links below for the important ones.
-Each component will have its own doc in its *doc* subdirectory.
+Each component will have its own documents in its *doc* subdirectory.

 ### g3proxy